CaenJones/ChromeSEC/README.md

 <link rel="stylesheet" href="style.css">

 > [!CAUTION]
-> Newer versions of the LMEAT exploit can be leveraged on any fully patched chrome device.
+> Newer versions of the LTMEAT exploit can be leveraged on any fully patched chrome device.
 When used, device policy and managed extensions can be disabled or even removed.
-To disable it, [admins can follow these instructions](#preventing-lmeat-exploitation).
+To disable it, [admins can follow these instructions](#preventing-LTMEAT-exploitation).

 > [!TIP]
 > Like this repo?
 Star and share it with another chromeOS admin! 😄